sel4-cap/OBSOLETE-seL4-DevKit-Doc/seL4-doc/src/uboot_driver_library.md

 - A section controlling architecture dependent settings.
 The settings necessary for ARM based platforms (both ARMv7 and ARMv8) hase been provided.

 - A section controlling platform dependent settings.
-This section covers platform specific macros, identification of the drivers that support the platform, and platform specific header files.
+Contains platform specific macros, identification of drivers supporting the platform, and setup of platform specific header files.

 - One section for each class of device (e.g. clock devices, USB devices, etc).
 For each class of device the generic settings are provided (i.e. settings required irrespective of the chosen driver) as well as the settings provided for each supported driver.